Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Major Appliances

-If you’re looking to scrape every single penny out of your electricity bill, you could get behind your stove and unplug it every time you’re not using it.
+If you’re looking to scrape every single penny out of your electricity bill, consider unplugging your stove whenever it’s not in use.
 It is, sadly, a huge part of what’s gobbling up your energy.
-More practically, you can try things like avoiding preheating when necessary and not leaving your fridge door open.
+More realistically, consider trying things like avoiding preheating when necessary and keeping your fridge door closed.

 Lights